schubertsean-ui/gameday-hq/README.md

 # gameday-hq
-Find your Spot.
+Find Your Spot.
 Talk Your Talk.